doseyg/ioc-hunt/doc/run_remote_tasks.md

 ## Flags

 ### -task (REQUIRED)
 Specify which task to run.
-Will list available tasks and exit if no option supplied.
+Will list available tasks and exit if no option is supplied.
 The "tasks" are the powershell scripts in the tasks folder.
-An example task is "windows\files-hash.ps1"
+An example task is "windows\files_hash.ps1"

 ### -includeConfig
 Tells the script to copy the ioc-hunt.config.xml file over to every host the script is run on.
 Passes the -readConfig option the called task